 Private schools are not handicapped by the separation of church and state and can create their own opportunities to teach students about the Bible.
 Therefore, CCLC focuses meeting the pressing need for public school students to have the same opportunities to learn and grow in their biblical knowledge.
 We welcome homeschool students to our classes; please call for placement.

-Due to scheduling and staffing conflicts, we cannot offer a junior high class at this time.
-We plan to revisit this venue as opportunity and finances allow.
+Due to scheduling and staffing conflicts, we adjust our class offerings from year to year.
+We revisit annually as opportunity and finances allow.